 Alpine StrawberryAlpine Strawberry (fraises des bois) is the tiny and exquisitely sweet wild strawberry of France.
+They are sometimes labelled "mignonette."
 These little jewels aren't much larger than a small fingernail, but are gigantic on flavor.

 AromaAromas have large, firm fruit has great flavor, with good color and a bright sheen.

 Camino RealCamino Real has firm, dark red fruit with a long shelf life and good flavor.